-Anyone operating vehicles, machinery and equipment must have firefighting equipment.
+Anyone operating vehicles, machinery and equipment on farms must have firefighting equipment.

 Landowners and managers should have access to extra equipment, such as: